rigerta/rigerta.github.io/_posts/2020-04-19-eda-with-tsql.md

 This is going to be a blog on the things that I am curious and passionate about.

 The main goal is for it to be a technical one, focused on the things I either already know and would like to document somewhere, or new things I am learning at the moment.

+_Alternatively, I can write on my sucessful and failed (?) attempts at following baking recipes, but that's only my back up plan, in case I am *that* bad at blogging on technical stuff.
+I figured it is a solid back up plan, don't you agree?_

 I've recently become very interested in Machine and Deep Learning and as you quickly learn, once into the topic, the first step in solving any kind of problem is analysing the data you have to work with and getting familiar with it.
-And by that I mean REALLY familiar.
+And by that I mean _really_ familiar.

 You need to know exactly what are you working on and how the data looks like and what is missing and why is it missing and what can you replace it with and oh-so-many things to worry about.

 But first, let's get some insights from our dataset.
 Basic ones.
 Easy small-talk with the data.
+More like a one-sided small talk, since you ask and the data answers.
+It does not ask you back.

+_Quite boring, you might think.
+But not really!_

-This is the point of my exercise: I'd like to be able to have a nice small talk with the data, get some basic info and move on with my life.
+This is exactly the point of my exercise: I'd like to be able to have a nice small-talk with the data, get some basic info and move on with my life.
-You know, especially now that there are no friends around, my hobby is talking to data. ~~Things are getting weird, belive me, I know!~~
+You know, especially now that there are no friends around, my hobby is talking to data. ~~Things are getting weird.
+Belive me, I am aware of it!~~

 Anyway, if you have never been good in small talk, this is your chance to practice, because this is the only way to be able to develop an intuition about your data.
-Or have any friends in real life, for that matter.
-Just look at how nice this has worked out for me.
+Or have any friends in real life, for that matter. _Just look at how nice this has worked out for me._

 So, back to the subject: